microsoft/mu_pip_environment/MuEnvironment/docs/feature_extdep.md

 It was also becoming troublesome to update binaries across branches and products.
 In addition, moving to a multi-repo world, it was becoming difficult to locate the binaries we needed to build a given product or platform.

-## Why NuGet
+## NuGet Dependency

-As of writing (April 2019), we only support resolving nuget dependencies, though this is easy to extend and we are considering other options.
-We picked NuGet as it's easy to understand, offers caching and authentication as well as being fairly platform and language agnostic.
+NuGet is easy to understand, offers caching and authentication as well as being fairly platform and language agnostic.

+## Web Dependency

+Web dependency will download whatever is located at the source URL.
+It has three special fields:

+### internal_path

+This describes the internal structure of whatever we are downloading.

+If you are just downloading a file, include the name you would like the file to be.

+If you are downloading a directory, indicate so with a / before the path.
+The folder the path points to will have it's contents copied into the final name_ext_dep folder.

+### compression_type

+Including this field is indicating that the file being downloaded is compressed and that you would like the contents of internal_path to be extracted.
+If you have a compressed file and would not like it to be decompressed, omit this field.

+Currently supports tar and zip.
+If the file is not compressed, omit this field.

+### sha256

+If desired, you can provide the hash of your file.
+This hash will be checked against what is being downloaded to ensure it is valid.

 ## How to use an ext_dep